• Skip to main content

 The 50 richest families in the world have a combined net worth of $1.2 trillion.
 The Koch family, the second richest name on the list, is worth a staggering $100 billion.
 For many families, it isn’t just about success and business growth, but the business of building wealth through loopholes like philanthropy and loose taxation laws.

-topics covered: American Culture and History, Business and Entrepreneurship, Economics and Finance, Employment and Workplace Issues, Government and Politics, Inequality, Labor Rights and Wages, Law/Policy and Enforcement, Philanthropy and Nonprofit Organizations, Poverty and Wealth Inequality
+topics covered: American Culture and History, Business and Entrepreneurship, Economics and Finance, Employment and Workplace Issues, Government and Politics, Inequality, Labor Rights and Wages, Law/Policy and Enforcement, Philanthropy and Nonprofit Organizations, Politics, Poverty and Wealth Inequality

 ListenThe Top One Percent & The Accrual of Billions in Wealth